Skip These Unhealthy Oils For Better Health

 Healthy eating is a slippery slope.
 What can begin as an honest attempt to live healthier can quickly segue into a rigid set of rules and restrictions.
 Been there, done that.
 Instead, the goal is to take a balanced, non-dogmatic approach.
 Hello, afternoon ice cream cone!
 At the same time, nutrition is key for longevity, skin health, hormone balance, and more.
 The more you know, the more you’ll reach for nutrient-dense foods (like quality protein, colorful produce, and nourishing fats).
 Speaking of fats, today we’re diving into the not-so-feel-good fats.
 Enter: industrial seed oils.
 Here’s your helpful guide to seed oils and healthier swaps.

 Unfortunately, seed oils are everywhere.
 You’ll find them in mainstream packaged foods, baked goods, protein bars, salad dressings, and more.
-Let’s uncover what industrial seed oils are, how to spot them, and why they’re making many of us sick.
-Plus, better swaps.
+Let’s uncover what industrial seed oils are, how to spot them, and why they’re devoid of nutrients.
+Plus, I’m sharing better swaps for your pantry!
 You’ll make more informed choices with this guide to seed oils.

 What are industrial seed oils?